TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 The 1.x engine remembered what it last reported as a hashed fingerprint inside an `input_text` helper, because a helper caps at 255 characters and a hash was the only way to fit.
 A hash can answer one question, did the set change, and nothing else.
 2.0 moves the memory into a **Local To-do list**: the actual items, however many there are.
 That single change gives the engine real set arithmetic (it knows *what* changed, not just *that* something did), gives you the list as a living report, and deletes the 255-character wall for good.

-The 2.0 engine is new.
-It has passed an adversarial simulation suite of 41 scenario checks and two external code reviews, and it runs live on my own system, both families, real notifications.
-But it has not yet had months on real hardware, and real homes are more varied than any one setup.
-That is why it is an **alpha**: if you run it, you are also helping test it, and the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where anything you hit gets found and fixed.
-The frozen 1.x release above remains the settled choice until this line graduates.
+The 2.0 engine is young but proven where it counts: it has passed an adversarial simulation suite of 49 scenario checks and external code review, and it runs live on my own system, both families, real notifications, through real nightly reboot cycles.
+What it has not had is months of varied homes, and real homes are more varied than any one setup.
+That is why it is still an **alpha**: if you run it, you are also helping test it, and the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where anything you hit gets found and fixed.

 ## How it Works